LYNCH·LLP

 What the data says.

-Examiner Chong Hwa Kim maintains a public record in Technology Center 2100 (Computer Architecture, Software, and Information Security), covering one art unit.
-Across 53 disposed applications, the examiner allowed 30 and abandoned 23, for a pooled allowance rate of 57%.
-This rate reflects decided applications only and does not include any pending matters.
-The record spans a single art unit, meaning all figures derive from one classification area within TC 2100.
+Examiner Chong Hwa Kim maintains a public record in Technology Center 2100 (Computer Architecture, Software, and Information Security), covering a single art unit.
+Across dozens of decided applications, the examiner's allowance rate stands at 57%, meaning that of all applications decided (allowed or abandoned), 57% were allowed.
+This figure represents a pooled aggregate of the examiner's record and reflects the proportion of decided applications granted.
+The record spans one art unit assignment within TC 2100.

 // HOW TO READ THESE NUMBERS